 - If your school does not offer Further Mathematics, you may be able to get support through the Further Mathematics Support Network if you want to take it.
 See the flowchart.

 - There is extension material available on the NRICH Mathematics website.
-A good place to start is this explanation of 'rich' tasks, and see curriculum links.
+A good place to start is this explanation of 'rich' tasks, and see curriculum links, Developing as Mathmaticians, and NRICH and Olympiads.

-- STEP Exams: see Faculty page, Cambridge Assessment, and NRICH advice.
+- STEP Exams: Faculty page, Cambridge Assessment, and NRICH STEP Prep.

 - Course outline and film